1 Corinthians 11: 24, 25

-The peace of God, which surpasses all understanding guard your hearts and minds in Christ Jesus, from now to the last fulfilment of this meal.
+And so, the peace of God which surpasses all understanding guard your hearts and minds in Christ Jesus, from now to the last fulfilment of this meal.
 Amen.

 Pastor Joseph Graham.